Owen Brannigan: Early years

-Brannigan was born in Annitsford, North Tyneside, near Newcastle, the son of the local church organist (of Irish descent), in whose choir he sang as a boy.
+Brannigan was born in Annitsford, Northumberland, near Newcastle, the son of the local church organist (of Irish descent), in whose choir he sang as a boy.
 In 1929, he moved south to look for work.
 He worked as a joiner in Slough, and in his spare time he appeared with the Windsor Operatic Society.
 In 1934 he enrolled as a night student at the Guildhall School of Music while working days as a government clerk, and in 1938 was appointed as a bass singer at Westminster Cathedral.
 After a Guildhall performance of Ruddigore, by Gilbert and Sullivan, in which he played a member of the chorus of ghosts depicted in a picture gallery, he was singled out by Sir Landon Ronald: "I want to hear the third portrait from the left", and was offered a scholarship to continue his studies full-time.
 He later earned positive reviews for his performance in a student production of La Vie parisienne, by Jacques Offenbach, in 1939.
 He won the Guildhall's Gold Medal in 1942.